Get a payday loan on a prepaid debit card

 - You can choose from multiple lenders.
 There are plenty of different lenders to choose from across all provinces and territories in Canada.
 Compare the ease of applying and the turnaround time to find the best option for your needs.

-- Poor credit is OK.
+- Having poor credit is OK.
 As long as you can demonstrate your ability to repay your loan, your credit score isn’t the biggest factor for approval.

 - High fees.
 Payday loans charge considerably higher fees than other types of loans, resulting in a costly form of credit.
 Interest fees are regulated by the provincial/territorial governments, and rates vary.